 My longtime friend, Cara Sue, counted the four I have laying in strategic spots in my living room.
 She enjoyed teasing me by asking, "How lazy does a person have to be to have four TV remote controls in one room?"

-As I said to Cara Sue, "What good is a remote control, if you always have to get up to fetch it, hmm?''
+As I said to Cara Sue, "What good is a remote control, if you always have to get up to fetch it?''
 It defeats the purpose of a remote control, no?
-(Note: I had to train myself not to carry my remotes off from their strategic spots for my system to work, but no one starts off perfect.
-Practice makes a system perfect. :)
+(Note: I had to break my habit of carrying my remotes off from their strategic spots for my system to work, but no one starts off perfect.
+Practice makes a system perfect.😊)

 For the 3 extras, I bought 3 identical universal remotes that are easy to program with a code to work with my television.
 They cost about $6 each, compared to the $50 the television manufacturer charges for its brand.
 You want to buy identical extra remote controls to keep life simple.
 If each remote is different (like a puzzle) you have to think too hard to find the buttons.